arillo/silverstripe-gulp-plate/README.md

 Want to just run `karma start`?
 Either add `alias karma="./node_modules/karma/bin/karma"` to your shell config or install the karma command line interface globally with `npm install -g karma-cli`.

+## Known issues

+- Sass sourcemaps are not working properly, the handling of Sass indented syntax seems a little buggy.
+- No great sass & scss linter is available at the time of writing. https://github.com/sasstools/sass-lint looks promising but does not seem finished yet.
+- `.coffeeelintignore` seems not to be working, be aware when changing the path to watch more than your `./src/js` directory.

-## References
+## References / Credits

 - Silverstripe clean theme is based on https://github.com/greypants/gulp-starter
 - Read the [blog post](http://viget.com/extend/gulp-browserify-starter-faq)
 - Check out the [Wiki](https://github.com/greypants/gulp-starter/wiki)

-# Known issues

-- Sass sourcemaps are not working properly.
-- No great sass & scss linter is available at the time of writing. https://github.com/sasstools/sass-lint looks promising but does not seem finished yet.
-- `.coffeeelintignore` seems not to be working, be aware when changing the path to watch more than your `./src/js` directory.